FreeOfConfines/ExampleNNWithKerasAndTensorflow/README.md

 # ExampleNNWithKerasAndTensorflow
-Backpropagation Neural Network with Keras and Tensorflow
+Backpropagation Neural Network built with Keras and Tensorflow Code and analysis using Fashion MNIST dataset is captured in an IPython Notebook.